jorisroovers/casa/NOTES.md

 # TODO
 This is a list of things I'm considering to add to casa.

+# Fixes
+- Fix Seshat
+- HaDash: auto-nav back to homescreen
+- Fix stats dashboard on grafana
+- Fix washing machine
+- Fix Roofcam
+-

-## General
+## Incremental Improvements
+- Prom2Hass -> not just for alerts but for all metrics
+- Add CPU load to grafana dashboard
+- Add artists playlists to HaDashboard
+  - E.g. Select artist, then hit "play button"
 - Grafana: ansible tasks (under top-level tasks/ to restore grafana datasource)
-- Prometheus: alert when node_exporter is not adding new textfiles (i.e. when test results aren't being collected)
-- HaDash: darker nav buttons
-- HaDash: camera on-click expansion
+- Afvalwijzer sensor in HaDashboard
+- PostNL sensor in HaDashboard
-- HaDash: auto-nav back to homescreen
+- Upgrade grafana to 6.x

-- Synthetic tests for Homeassistant (run pytests continously)
+## Aspirational improvements

+- Re-add raspberry pi, incl monitoring
+- Nest cams on HaDash?

 - Envoy/Nginx proxy for prometheus, webhook
 - Location tracking via OwnTracks
    -> This requires a DDNS, which means exposing everything to the web, which has security implications.